p3r7/friendly-shell/README.md

 #### [killdash9/better-shell](https://github.com/killdash9/better-shell)

 This package provides command `better-shell-for-current-dir` which is very similar to `prf-shell` called interactively.
-One key difference is that it implements a mechanism for reusing existing shell if appropriate.
+One key difference is that it implements a mechanism for reusing existing shell buffers if appropriate.

 It also provides command `better-shell-remote-open` which behaves like `prf-remote-shell` except it provides autocompletion from `~/.ssh/known_hosts`.